giselaortt/giselaortt.github.io/pages/anki_deck.md

 The audio is included on my template, all you need is to have [awesomeTTS](https://ankiweb.net/shared/info/814349176) installed and access to internet.<br>
 And here is the [anki deck](https://ankiweb.net/shared/info/670301379) to download!
 <br>
+Since they came from an automatic parsing the deck is expected to contain a few mistakes.
+I have corrected manually the ones I could find, But I count on german learning comunity to help me check the rest of the deck.
+Please email me if you find any errors so I can update the deck right away. <br>

 ## Implementation: